- Head of blue collars' union Michel Parent faces criminal charges

 Michel Parent, the head of the Montreal blue collar workers' union, is one of the 44 people facing criminal charges.

-Municipal workers across Quebec are protesting changes in provincial legislation that would mean they would have to pay a greater share of their pension to make up for ballooning deficits.
+Municipal workers across Quebec are opposed to changes in provincial legislation that would mean they would have to pay a greater share of their pension to make up for ballooning deficits.

-The mayors of the island of Montreal's 15 suburban municipalities say municipal pension reform is necessary to wrestle down inflated pay packages for city workers.
+The mayors of the island of Montreal's 15 suburban municipalities say municipal pension reform is necessary to reduce inflated pay packages for city workers.

 The suburban mayors have issued their support for Bill 3.